Painting Cost FAQs

 3. What happens if I’m not happy?

 The pain and memory of a terrible paint job or bad experience last long after the cost of getting it done professionally the first time.
 Ask for references and to see previous work.
 Make sure you feel comfortable when the painter is at your house to quote the job.
 If they are acting unprofessionally during the quoting then how will their actual painting workmanship be?
-Are they going to provide you a guarantee on their work with touch-ups if required?
+Are they going to provide you with a guarantee on their work with touch-ups if required?
 And ask them what happens if you aren’t happy with the finished job.
 This question will show you their expertise, as good painters will sit down and advise you how to go about the process so you will be happy in the end.
 The painter wants you to be happy with the final result as well!

 How much is it going to Cost to Paint my House?